 • Students who absent themselves from courses will have their final grade penalized.

-As an Italian institute, LdM follows the national criteria for public and local holidays.
+As an Italian institute, LdM follows the national criteria for holidays and religious festivals.

 Auditing is not allowed at LdM.
 Students may attend only the courses listed on their Official Registration form.